 Read more about the authors and more about their program.

 In June, 2017 the second group was announced, consisting of the following six authors;

 Birger Emanuelsen, Tiril Broch Aakre, Anders Kvammen, Mari Kanstad Johnsen, Andreas Tjernshaugen og Nina Lykke.

 Read more about the authors here.

-The programme will address the public and international aspect of being an author.
+The New Voices programme will address the public and international aspect of being an author.
 It will provide insight into the work of translators, give participants media training, knowledge about international book markets, language practise, practical experience and international contacts.
 The scheme will entail sessions in Norway, and travel abroad.
 We will take advantage of NORLA’s large international network to produce a solid programme that will include participation at festivals, book fairs and translator’s seminars.
 The programme is not intended to be a writing school; the idea is rather that meeting with a foreign readership will enhance an awareness of and open up new perspectives on the participant’s own vocation as an author.

 Groups of three−five participants will be accepted twice a year up until 2019.
 Each participant will attend the programme for one semester.
 A total of some 20 participants with representatives from all literary genres will take part in the programme.

 In the Spring of 2017, editorial staffs of all publishing houses in Norway were invited to nominate new candidates.